SHOPPING CART

 • Apply a side dressing of Tui NovaTec Premium fertiliser to shrub borders and flower gardens.

 • Add thick layers of Tui Mulch & Feed or Tui Pea Straw Mulch to garden beds and pots to conserve water, reduce weeds and add valuable nutrients back to the soil.
-Mulching also keeps your garden looking tidy and cared for!

 • Lay Tui Quash every few weeks to keep slugs and snails at bay.

-• Lift and divide overgrown perennials.
+• Lift and divide flowering perennials that have finished blooming.

 • Save and dry seeds of summer flowers for sowing in the spring.